Akashkharita/Surface_Event_Detection/README.md

 For more information about the model training and tuning, please check out this [github repository](https://github.com/Akashkharita/PNW_seismic_event_classification_ML/tree/main)
 The model classifies a 150s window with a user-defined stride and outputs a class and probabilities associated with each class for each window.
 It is trained to classify the data into four classes - 1.
 Earthquake, 2.
 Explosions, 3.
 Noise and 4.
 Surface Events.

+Following figure shows different glaciers in Mount Rainier that hosts a variety of surface events on which our model was trained.

 ![Glaciers in Mount Rainier](Extras/Mt_Rainier_Glaciers.png)